-Partnerships & Collaboration: Based at the Maxwell School, the Center works in partnership with citizens, students, researchers and public health professionals to identify needs, develop programming and deploy collaborative initiatives.
+Aligned Goals: The Center works in partnership with citizens, students, researchers and public health professionals to identify needs, develop programming and deploy collaborative initiatives.

 Sustainability: The Maxwell School provides a rich framework for the Lerner Center to address some of society’s most pressing issues while simultaneously encouraging civic-minded discourse and creation of wide ranging policies, such as economic and educational policies, that can improve population health.

 - The Center will manage vibrant health promotion programming at Syracuse University and in the community that addresses chronic disease prevention.

 - The Center will support local public health institutions’ and systems’ plans to improve community health.

 - The Center will collaborate with University and community partners to conduct and disseminate research on health issues relevant to the local community.